Three out of five game developers say that they have to work long hours during periodic crunch time, according to a recent game developers survey.

 Sexism & Other Challenges

-More than half of developers (55%) feel that the working conditions are one of the top reasons that people have a bad perception of the game industry.
+More than half of developers (55%) feel that the working conditions are one of the top reasons that people have a bad perception of the game industry, especially when it comes to discrimination in the workplace and the game itself.
 However, two other factors that were more cultural in nature were identified to similar degrees: 52% of developers listed the sexism that is present in the games, and 57% listed the sexism of gamers.

 Freelancing vs. Contracting vs. Employment